brandonbrown/DWA/ClassContent/Module-4-Beta-Release/Milestone-3.md

 * Merge the Pull Request
 * **Tag** the corresponding commit with the proper Semantic Version Number.
-* Deploy the tagged commit to your 'live' server.
-* Merge the `Release-Alpha` branch back into `Dev`, ensuring everything is up to date.
+* Merge the `Release-Beta` branch back into `Dev`, ensuring everything is up to date.
 * Capture any additional feedback as new issues or add to any existing issues.
 These should be properly labeled, and assigned to an upcoming Milestone.

 ### REJECTION